MicroAgenticLab/promptCollection/README.md

 1. **Download or clone the repository.**  Use `git clone` if you want to keep the repository in sync or download the ZIP archive from your repository provider.

-2. **Open the document.**  Use any word‑processing software that supports the `.md` format.
-When opened, you will see each category on its own page, making it easy to navigate.
+2. **Open the document.**  Use any word‑processing software that supports the `.md` file formats.

 3. **Browse the categories.**  Each page begins with a heading (e.g. “Code”, “Browser”, “Communication”) followed by individual prompts.
-Prompts are labelled with sub‑headings and the instructions are enclosed in triple back‑ticks so you can copy them directly into your LLM of your choice or other applications without losing formatting.
+Prompts are labelled with sub‑headings and the instructions are enclosed in triple back‑ticks so you can copy them directly into  LLM of your choice or other applications without losing formatting.

-4. **Copy and paste prompts as needed.**  To use a particular prompt, select the text inside the code block and paste it into your desired destination.
+4. **Copy and paste prompts as needed.**  To use a particular prompt, select the text inside the code block and paste it into your desired LLM destination.
 The back‑ticks can be removed if you prefer plain text.

 5. **Customize if necessary.**  If you need to edit or refine a prompt for your own use, feel free to make changes in the document before copying.
 The prompts are provided as a starting point and can be adapted to fit your needs.